wtmbiohacker/FACS_seq/inferring/README.md

 **gene_sgRNA_position**: name of the sgRNA position file (see above, Step 2, File 3).

 **Operon_gene_List**: name of the operon file (see above, Step 2, File 4). **This one is optional, if you do not need it, just leave it blank, note that do not delete the tab when leaving this parameter blank**

+**prefix**: prefix used for naming of all output files, keep it simple without any ‘-’, ‘_’ and ‘ ’.
+For example, ‘screen20171001’ is fine.

 Below is **an example configure file with default parameters**.